 Many of us get confused about when to hyphenate between words.
 For example, should you write nearly-extinct wolves or nearly extinct wolves?

-Only compound adjectives–adjectives that act as one idea with other adjectives–get hyphenated in front of nouns.
+In most cases it is compound adjectives–adjectives that act as one idea with other adjectives–that get hyphenated in front of nouns.

 Example: The crowd threw out the barely edible cake.

-The word barely is an adverb answering how edible the cake was.
+The word barely is an -ly adverb answering how edible the cake was.

 Example: We live in a two-story building.

-The word two does not answer how, when, or where.
-It is acting as one idea with story to describe the noun building.
+The word two in this sentence is an adjective working together with story to describe the noun building.
 Therefore, two-story is a compound adjective requiring a hyphen.

 Example: The announcer offered a blow-by-blow description of the boxers’ punches.